Q: Where are you located?

 Q: When can I order straight from the web-site?

 In most cases, though, we're only willing to take books directly on consignment: 50/50 split upon sale, you take care of any shipping both ways.
-We'll throw out that rule for superlative comics, but then why aren't you distributing through Diamond, Last Gasp, or Haven?
+We'll throw out that rule for superlative comics, but in that case, why aren't you distributing through Diamond or Last Gasp or even Tony Shenton?

 Q: I'm a creator, can I do a signing at your store?

-A: Feel free to e-mail Brian (Brian@comixexperience.com), and we can discuss it.
+Feel free to e-mail Brian at firstname.lastname@example.org, and we can discuss it.
 Over the decades we've hosted a lot of events, and are always looking for the right event that will draw a lot of attention, but it has to be special and fit in with our clientele.
-We're happy to talk with you, though.
+We're always happy to talk with you, though.